tgvashworth/tgvashworth.github.io/_posts/2015-12-7-distributed-systems-reading-list.md

 layout: post
 ---

-The workings of large, distributed systems fascinate me.
-At the same time, working at Twitter has taught me hard lessons about the variety of exciting failure scenarios of a scaled system; those "holy shit, everything's on fire" moments.
-So I've been reading up.
-Here's some stuff I've read, some I haven't.
+The workings of large distributed systems fascinate me.
+At the same time, working at Twitter has taught me hard lessons about the variety of exciting failure scenarios of a scaled system. "holy shit, everything's on fire" moments are my personal favourites.

+So, I've been reading up.

+Here's some stuff I've read and some I haven't.
 Enjoy.

 - [What We Talk About When We Talk About Distributed Systems](http://videlalvaro.github.io/2015/12/learning-about-distributed-systems.html) — Fantastic article (and talk) with grounding in all the terminology.
 - [Aphyr on Distributed Systems](https://aphyr.com/tags/Distributed-Systems) — Great blog.
 Kyle works on [Jepsen](https://github.com/aphyr/jepsen), and I learn something from every one of his posts.